suvarna-addanki/BlackJack/README.md

 ♦️ Process

-1. Created cards.js file to store full deck of cards including images, value, and name.
+1. Created cards folder to store full deck of cards including images, value, and name.

 2. Generated start game functionality to get the cards on the board.